Department of Facilities Services

 No one likes parking tickets — and we don’t like to write them — so follow these rules and you’ll never see that little slip of paper flapping under your windshield wiper.

-There’s no fee for parking permits, but you must register your vehicle with the business office within five school days after classes begin.
+There’s no fee for parking permits, but you must register your vehicle with the student affairs office within five school days after classes begin.
 Just provide your license number, make, model and color of your vehicle and you will receive a free parking decal, which must be placed in the lower right hand corner of the front windshield.
 Temporary parking permits are also available if you are driving a rental/loaner vehicle.

 All parking lots are clearly marked.
 Curbs and lots marked in yellow are for emergency vehicles and are “no parking zones.”
 Don’t park on sidewalks, crosswalks, grass, lawns, in front of driveways or fire hydrants, in fire lanes or fire exits, in a handicapped space without proper permit or in a loading zone unless unloading.
 Vehicles not in regulated parking areas risk being ticketed.
 Mount Marty University is not responsible for damaged vehicles or lost or stolen personal property.